Robert-G-J/makersbnb/README.md

 2. Sequelize: We did not find the documentation beginner-friendly.
 Sequelize was also our first experience working with callbacks and promises.
 3. Handlebars templating: In the end, we could not configure a custom helper to fix the formatting of booking dates on the page.
 4. Github collaboration: This was our first real experience with issues, branches, and code reviews.
+5. Testing: We spent ~6 hours trying to set up front-end testing, but couldn't get it working.

 ## Collaborators